OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 #### 18. OpenVidu does not work on restrictive firewall, What can I do?

 OpenVidu CE and OpenVidu Pro deploys by default a STUN/TURN server (Coturn) at port 3478.
 Some strict firewall has restrictions on requests which don't go out from ports 80 and 443, consequently denying requests to port 3478 from the browser.
-Follow the instructions of this [repository](https://github.com/OpenVidu/openvidu-external-coturn) to install and configure and external Coturn in port 443 with SSL configured to work with OpenVidu (You need one additional Linux machine to deploy it).
+Follow the instructions from [_"Allow users behind strict firewalls"_](deployment/allow-users-behind-strict-firewalls/) to solve this situations.